jstachio/jstachio/README.md

 ### Rendering ###

+New class `RenderableHtmlUserAdapter` will be mechanically generated with the above code.
+This class can be used to render template filled with actual data.
 To render template following code can be used:

 ```java
 class Main {